Freight Shipping from Stockton to Charlotte

 How much does it cost to ship freight from Stockton to Charlotte?

-Full truckload (FTL) rates from Stockton, CA to Charlotte, NC currently range from $6,246-$7,698 for a standard dry van load over the 2,905-mile route.
+Full truckload (FTL) rates from Stockton, CA to Charlotte, NC currently range $6,246-$7,698 (roughly $2.17-$2.65 per mile over 2,905 miles).
 LTL shipments typically cost $1,798-$2,869 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Stockton to Charlotte?